Elemnir/ece401_402/README.md

 -John; Big notes:

+	The daemon should be closed currently with cntl+c.
+This will signal the read_share thread & wait for it to finish.

 	1.)
 Because of the way it's currently written, please have atleast one "/" in your directoryPath.
 		I'l fix that code later.